Contrasting MTU Aero Engines (OTCMKTS:MTUAY) & MillerKnoll (NASDAQ:MLKN)

 MTU Aero Engines AG is engaged in the development, manufacture and trade of aviation engine and components.
 It operates its business through the following segments: Original Equipment Manufacturing, and Maintenance, Repair and Overhaul.
 The Original Equipment Manufacturing segment develops, manufactures, assembles and delivers commercial and military engines and components.
 The Maintenance, Repair and Overhaul segment maintains, repairs and overhauls aircraft engines and industrial gas turbines.
 The company was founded by Karl Rapp in 1913 and is headquartered in Munich, Germany.

-Receive News & Ratings for MTU Aero Engines Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for MTU Aero Engines and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for MillerKnoll Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for MillerKnoll and related companies with MarketBeat.com's FREE daily email newsletter.